Overdosing on opioids

 If you choose to use opioids:

-• Have naloxone with you – a drug that can temporarily reverse the effects of an overdose and give you more time to get medical help.
+- Have naloxone with you – a drug that can temporarily reverse the effects of an overdose and give you more time to get medical help.
 Talk to your GP about this.
-Some pharmacies and needle exchanges stock naloxone it can also be purchased direct from Pharmaco.
-High potency opioids like nitazenes may require more than one dose of naloxone.
+Some pharmacies and all needle exchanges stock naloxone.
+The Nyxoid nasal spray can also be purchased direct from the ‘Pharmaco Emergency Care’ website.
+High potency opioids like N-Desethyletonitazene may require more than one dose of naloxone.

 Find out more about nyxoid and naloxone on the NZ Drug Foundation’s website, The Level.